Here are some photos from Japan with descriptions from Shintaro Tominaga .

 Thanks for sharing your photos with us Shintaro!

 This article was posted on Tuesday, June 15th, 2010 at 5:01 pm and is filed under Countries & Cultures, Japan, Japan, Photos, Photos, Photos of Places, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Photos from Japan – A Rice Paddy, Heron, Bamboo and a Shrine”